Redd-15/Robosoccer---Server/README.md

 # Robosoccer---Server

 ## Overview
-Software developmemnt project creatad as part of the Computer Science Engineering MSc program at the University of Miskolc.
-Robosoccer is an AI based game, using socket communication.
+Software development project created as part of the Computer Science Engineering MSc program at the University of Miskolc.
+Robosoccer is an AI based air hockey like game, using real-time socket communication.
 This repository contains the server side implementation for the game.

 ## Team Members
 - **Réka Nyeste**